Mastering MVVM With Swift

 |18||Taking MVVM to the Next Level 05:28|

 In this episode, we take a closer look at the internals of the Model-View-ViewModel pattern.
 We explore what MVVM is and how it works.

-Remember form the previous episode that the Model-View-ViewModel pattern consists of four components or layers:
+Remember from the previous episode that the Model-View-ViewModel pattern consists of four components or layers:

 - View Model